How to support your child’s mental health through the pandemic

 Questions and answers

-As parents and family members, the best thing we can do is maintain communication with our children and teens and to be patient and understanding.
+As parents/caregivers and family members, the best thing we can do is maintain communication with our children and teens and to be patient and understanding.

 We’ve prepared the following tips to give you some ideas to keep in mind.
-Of course, you know your child best, so consider these tips based on your own family situation.
+Of course, you know your child best, so consider these tips based on your own family/household situation.

 - Stay calm.
 Children look to us for how to respond to stressful situations.
 Remember you being calm, helps your child to remain calm.
-Think about ways to manage the stress you might be carrying (talking with a friend, going for a walk, focusing on gratitude, etc.) so that you can be at your best in supporting your children.
-If you are feeling overwhelmed or extremely worried, pause and take a breath before speaking with your child about COVID-19.
+Think about ways to manage the stress you might be carrying (talking with a friend or an Elder, going for a walk, focusing on gratitude, etc.) so that you can be at your best in supporting your children.
+If you are feeling overwhelmed or extremely worried, pause and take a breath before speaking with your child.

 - Keep it simple.
-The COVID-19 situation can feel overwhelming and complex.
+The pandemic, related public health restrictions, and instances of racism, oppression and loss can feel overwhelming and complex.
 There is a lot of information coming at us at once.
 You can help your child by breaking it down into more manageable parts and focusing on the things that are most important to them.
-For example, reminding them that they are safe, explaining that cancellations are happening to help keep them and others in the community safe, telling them that by washing their hands regularly they are helping everyone, etc. Having some language to help them to understand the situation, that you can repeat in calm ways, can help.
+For example, reminding them that they are safe, explaining that cancellations are happening to help keep them and others in the community safe from the virus, telling them that by washing their hands regularly and wearing their mask, they are helping everyone, etc. Having some language to help them to understand the situation, that you can repeat in calm ways, can help.

 - Listen.
 Let your child talk through how they’re feeling.
 Acknowledge their emotions and help to label them.
 You can say, “Yes, I can see you’re feeling worried” or “it is okay to feel angry that you can’t see grandma right now.”
 Some children may not easily talk about their feelings or have the vocabulary to identify and label different feelings.
 If you’re noticing different behaviour, you can say.
 “I wonder if you might be feeling worried, or sad?” and, “what might help you feel better?”

 - Keep information age-appropriate.
-Answer their questions as factually as possible but keep responses age-appropriate.
-Balance the facts with reassurance.
-Your child needs to know that they, and you, are safe.
+Answer your child’s questions about the pandemic and related public health restrictions as factually as possible but keep responses age-appropriate.
 See the Additional resources section below for links to factual information sources about COVID-19.
+Check your school board communications to learn about safety protocols and procedures in the school.

 - Limit exposure.
 Avoid listening to or watching news coverage about the pandemic with young children around.
 Avoid having adult conversations about your own worries in front of children.
 Encourage older children to be aware of their social media use and to take breaks from this.
 Help them to think critically about what they are reading on-line, sorting myths from facts.

 - Be patient and understanding.
-You may notice behaviour changes in your child.
+You may notice behaviour changes in your child during more stressful times associated with the pandemic or other things.
 Children react differently to changes in routine and stress.
 They may become frustrated more easily, or more emotional, or engage in things they did at a much younger age.
 Try to be understanding with your child, as they may just need more reassurance and calm during this time.

 - Encourage balance.
-Some teens may turn to Netflix, social media or gaming as a distraction from the day-to-day reality of social distancing—this is to be expected and you may also find you’re looking for distractions yourself.
-Taking breaks from screen time is helpful.
-Plus, too much social media exposure can have a negative impact on mental health.
-It’s a good idea for all of us to prioritize wellness as much as possible at this time.
-Try to encourage regular sleep habits.
-You could invite your teen to get outside for daily walks with you, or to do some cooking together.
+Some teens may turn to streaming platforms, social media, or gaming as a distraction from the day-to-day reality of the pandemic—this is to be expected and you may also find you’re looking for distractions yourself.
+Teens may also feel very worried about school performance and may spend extra time on a computer learning on-line or completing work.
+However, too much screen time can have a negative impact on mental health.
+Taking breaks is helpful.
+Try to encourage regular sleep habits, good nutrition, and time outdoors when possible.
+You could invite your teen to get outside for daily walks with you, encourage playing board games, or to do some cooking together.
+Balancing screen time with other activities helps with wellness.
+Please see the info sheet Helping Your Child Manage Digital Technology for more information.

 Sometimes changes in behaviour or emotions are a sign that students need more support for their mental health.